-

 Introduction to standards and specifications.
 Learn how to access a wide variety of standards including ASTM, ISO, ADA, NFPA (Fluid), and the US Code of Federal Regulations.
 Featuring a new database, TechStreet, to gain electronic access to these standards and more.
 Taught by Kari Kozak (Head, Lichtenberger Engineering Library).

-This class will provide a framework for developing a literature search for a systematic review.
+This class will provide a framework for developing a literature search for a systematic review in the health sciences.
 Topics will include the following: standards and criteria to consider, establishing a plan, registering a protocol, developing a research question, determining where to search, identifying search terms, reporting search strategies, and managing references.

 For individual instruction on this topic, please contact your liaison librarian.

-This class will focus on tips and techniques for carrying out a successful literature search in support of a systematic review.
-Topics will include techniques for developing search strategies, deciding which databases to search and how to seek out grey literature for a given topic.
-There will also be discussion on selecting journals for hand searching, documenting search strategies, and saving and organizing references.
+This class will focus on tips and techniques for carrying out a successful literature search in support of a systematic review in the health sciences.
+Topics will include techniques for developing a list of search terms, constructing search strategies, selecting databases to include, and identifying sources of grey literature.
+Tips on documenting search strategies as well as organizing references will be shared.

 Collect, organize, cite, and share your research sources with Zotero [zoh-TAIR-oh], a free, easy-to-use web browser tool.
 Learn more at our hands on session and start gathering your materials in Zotero right away.